 “He came into the very world He created, but the world didn’t recognize Him.
 He came to his own people, and even they rejected Him.
 But to all who believed Him and accepted Him, He gave the right to become children of God.”
 John 1:10-12 NLT

 Let’s stay connected!
-Get exclusive “sneak peeks” into my writing plus my FREE guide, “6 Fresh Ideas to Kick-Start Your Quiet Times.”
+Get exclusive “sneak peeks” into my writing plus my FREE guide, “7 Simple Ideas to Refresh Your Quiet Times.”

 Shadia is a passionate Bible teacher, author and speaker who has a heart for seeing lives transformed by the power of God’s Word.
 She holds a master’s in biblical and theological studies from Western Seminary and is author of several books and Bible studies.